Average Cost of a Funeral in Alabama: What Families Pay in 2026

 Major Cities in Alabama

-Funeral costs vary across Alabama's major metropolitan areas.
+Funeral costs vary across the major Alabama cities and metropolitan areas.
 Urban centers typically have higher overhead costs, which are reflected in funeral pricing.
 Here are the major cities in Alabama:

 Cremation vs. Burial in Alabama